crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

 The `name` is mandatory.

-It must be unique (and will define the scenario's name in the hub).
+It must be unique.
+This will define the scenario's name in the hub.

 ---
 ### `description`